 Farming & Manufacturing Practices

 If you've read our full Holle formula review, you know how impressed we are with Holle's ingredient sourcing, farming practices, animal husbandry, and sustainable farming and manufacturing practices.

 Holle is based in Germany and sources its milk only from organic and Demeter-certified farms in the EU, which comply with a very stringent set of practices involving annual certification and maintenance.

-The dairy cows on these farms are permitted to graze freely on rich biodynamic pastures, and are treated humanely without de-horning or high stress.
+The dairy cows on these farms are permitted to graze freely on rich biodynamic pastures and are treated humanely without dehorning or high stress.
 This results in higher quality and better-tasting milk, with a fantastic macro- and micronutrient profile.
-These are the milks used in Holle formulas.
+These are the kinds of milk used in Holle formulas.

 If you've read our full Lebenswert formula review, you know that Lebenswert formulas are made in Austria and the milk is sourced from a range of organic biodynamic farms spread across the EU.
-While these farms must conform to stringent EU organic food regulations and are very likely providing high quality milks, they are not necessarily rigorously monitored and evaluated like the Demeter farms used by Holle.
+While these farms must conform to stringent EU organic food regulations and are very likely providing high-quality milk, they are not necessarily rigorously monitored and evaluated like the Demeter farms used by Holle.

 We believe this is the primary reason why Lebenswert is slightly less expensive than Holle.

 ✔️ Holle is better for ingredient sourcing, animal welfare, and sustainable farming.